Mrc0113/workshop-scs-s1p/codelab.md

 This is an example AsyncAPI Specification file that defines our event-driven microservice.
 It specifies information about the application such as servers where you can interact with the microservice, channels which messages are exchanged over, and components such as the messages that are expected and the schemas which define them.

+In the git repo that you cloned you'll find a `08-yellingArtifacts` directory.
+Navigate to that directory (**keep in mind this directory is not a maven project so it wouldn't have been imported into your IDE as one**) and you should find a file called `NoYellingProcessor.yaml`
-Under the `08-yellingArtifacts` directory you should find a file called `NoYellingProcessor.yaml` Open the file up and take a look at how the microservice is defined.
+Open the file up and take a look at how the microservice is defined using the AsyncAPI specification.

 ### Generate your SCS Project Skeleton
 Now that you have cloned the necessary artifacts let's go ahead and generate the project skeleton!